If somebody asks me about my defects, I would instinctively answer I’m a victim of a world of distractions. This book is what I did to mitigate that.

 I disabled all automatic notifications on my laptop.

 I listen to calm and relaxing music during the day to cancel the noise around.

 I uninstalled all social apps from my mobile phone.
 Now I have to be in a desktop computer to use them.
-I also decided to be reactive, accessing only in case of family and close frieds notifications, instead of actively navigating through the timeline and giving feedback as a primary thing to do.
-My frequence of use has been droping latelly because of this atitude.
+I also decided to be reactive, accessing only in case of family and close friends notifications, instead of actively navigating through the timeline and giving feedback as a primary thing to do.
+My frequency of use has been dropping lately because of this attitude.

 I spend more time with family and practice sports 4 times per week to be constructively off-line from deep work.